azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>Ren's mother discovers the secret to Kanata's prodigious talent and<br>the two reminisce about his much-missed mother, Katherine.
+<p align="center">Ren's mother discovers the secret to Kanata's prodigious talent and<br>the two reminisce about his much-missed mother, Katherine.
 Meanwhile, Sawatari's<br>monster lap has unsettled the drivers who are still yet<br>to set a time.</p>
 </td>
 </tr>
 </table>